Kieffer Moore: International career

 Moore was born in England and represented England C on a single occasion in 2016, however later chose to commit to Wales at senior international level.

 Moore is eligible for the Wales national team through his paternal grandfather, who hailed from Llanrug.
-The Chinese Football Association, however, had tried to get contact with the hope to get Moore into the Chinese team, using the Chinese ancestry of his maternal great-grandfather, who hailed from Guangdong before migrating to Liverpool in the 1940s (although great-grandparent is not a completely valid international qualification); Moore later arrived at Beijing to discuss the matter in 2019 but the move failed to materialise.
-Moore is also of Italian descent.
+He is also of Italian and Chinese descent, which made him also eligible to represent Italy and China.

 He got his debut call-up to a Welsh national team training squad in May 2019.
 On 10 October 2019, Moore scored his first international goal for the Wales national team in a UEFA Euro 2020 qualifying match against Slovakia.
 Moore scored in each of his first three away internationals, with further goals in a 2–0 win over Azerbaijan on 16 November 2019 and the winner in a 1–0 win over Finland on 3 September 2020.
 Moore scored again against Finland on 18 November 2018, this time in a 3–1 victory in Cardiff in another Euro qualifier.

 In May 2021, Moore was named in Wales' squad for the Euro 2020 tournament.
-On 12 June 2021, Moore scored the equaliser in Wales' opening Euro 2020 group match versus Switzerland, earning Wales a 1–1 draw.
+On 12 June 2021, Moore made his appearance in the first group game against Switzerland, thus locked him to represent Wales internationally.
+He also scored the equaliser in Wales' opening Euro 2020 group match against the same opponent, earning Wales a 1–1 draw.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.